Isotoxal figure

 In geometry, a polytope (for example, a polygon or a polyhedron) or a tiling is isotoxal (from Greek τόξον 'arc') or edge-transitive if its symmetries act transitively on its edges.
-Informally, this means that there is only one type of edge to the object: given two edges, there is a translation, rotation, and/or reflection that will move one edge to the other, while leaving the region occupied by the object unchanged.
+Informally, this means that there is only one type of edge to the object: given two edges, there is a translation, rotation, and/or reflection that will move one edge to the other while leaving the region occupied by the object unchanged.

 Isotoxal polygons

 An isotoxal polygon is an even-sided i.e. equilateral polygon, but not all equilateral polygons are isotoxal.
 The duals of isotoxal polygons are isogonal polygons.
-Isotoxal $4n$-gons are centrally symmetric, so are also zonogons.
+Isotoxal $4n$-gons are centrally symmetric, thus are also zonogons.